 There are a TON of tools available for producing and analyzing content (Just see the infographic above from Curata!).
-Surveys, email marketing, social media management, SEO analysis, content management systems, and paid promotions are just a few services available.
+Surveys, email marketing, social media management, SEO trends, content management systems, and paid promotions are just a few services available.

 Few businesses will need to pay for all of the content marketing related services that are offered, but most businesses could benefit from buying a handful.
 Plus, there are many content marketing tools that can perform various functions.
 Break down which would save you the most time and have the greatest impact on business to determine which are best to invest in.

 Improve Your Retail Content Marketing Strategies Today

 Whether you have a full marketing department or haven’t even set up your social media pages, focus on making a plan and improving your content marketing immediately.
 As we near 2019, content marketing is essential for any business and great content marketing can mean some big improvement in your business next year.
 Use the New Year as an excuse to make this a big part of your advertising as a whole.